 - The decision to treat even at high CD4 counts was due to the START study.

 Early treatment in the UK

 - UK treatment guidelines recommend treatment at any CD4 count.
-This is based on the latest research, including the START study.

 - If your doctor says that your CD4 count is too high to need treatment, and you want to start ART, say that you want to reduce the risk to your partners.